Liveblogging Fundamentos Web 2005: Part One

 Much of what we’re hearing right now from the W3C is "real soon now" about their next set of accessibility standards.
 Which is understandable considering the scope of this project.
 It sounds like there is a good understanding of the weaknesses of the current standards, especially regarding new and different combinations of technologies.
 The old standard assumes you are using just HTML, which is actually fairly unusual these days for large dynamic sites.
 At my library, we’re using Java, JSP, Struts, and some nonessential JavaScript.
 All of these languages are pretty tangential to the existing guidelines.
 There might be a new working draft announced tomorrow.
 Pretty cool.
 These are good folks, give them a break.

-3 Responses to “Liveblogging Fundamentos Web 2005: Part One”
+3 Replies to “Liveblogging Fundamentos Web 2005: Part One”